cviebrock/thumbnailable/README.md

-# Eloquent-Thumbnailable
+# Thumbnailable

-Easy image handling in your Laravel models!
+Easy thumbnailing for your Eloquent models!